Nicole-Jiang/Fall2016-proj3-grp7/output/Presentation.md

   + More stable when apply to the new test set
   + Almost the highest accuracy rate

-5-folder cross validation accuracy rate is: %
+5-folder cross validation accuracy rate is: %(The accuracy for the gbm model is %.
+Improved by %.)